kyungjae-lee/lcd-digital-clock/README.md

 ## Introduction

-* LCD digital clock development using the **Tiny RTC Module (DS1307)** and  the **16x2 Character LCD (HD44780U)** interfacing with the  **STM32F407-Discovery board**
+* LCD digital clock development using the **Tiny RTC Module (DS1307)** and the **16x2 Character LCD (HD44780U)**, interfacing with the **STM32F407-Discovery board**.
-* Developed an application to read time and date information from the RTC module and display it on the LCD
+* Developed an application to read time and date information from the RTC module and display it on the LCD.
-* Developed all software layers (HW abstraction layer, BSP layer, application layer) from scratch to implement an LCD Digital Clock
+* Developed all software layers (HW abstraction layer, BSP layer, application layer) from scratch to implement the LCD Digital Clock.